Recipe Overview

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-How To Make This Spaghetti Squash Recipe
+How To Make Spaghetti Squash

 Choose your favorite way to cook the squash.
 I prefer to bake the squash and that’s how I’ve written the recipe card below.
-However, be sure to check out my post about how to cook spaghetti squash!
+However, be sure to check out my post about how to cook spaghetti squash.
 I cover five different methods so whether you want to cook it slow or fast, there will be a method for you.
 There’s even a video included for the trickiest (but best) method.

 Separate the strands.
 Once the squash is cooked, let it cool just long enough so that you can handle it without burning your fingers.
 Use a fork to separate the fibers.
 The strands should look somewhat like spaghetti.
 Gently pull them away from the sides of the squash.
 You can either leave the strands in the shells or scrape them out into a serving bowl.

 Add flavor.
 I like to add butter, Parmesan cheese, freshly chopped herbs, salt and pepper to the strands of squash.
 I often choose parsley and/or basil because I have it in my garden but you can use whatever you like.
-Add oregano if you’re serving the squash with spaghetti sauce.
+Add oregano (or homemade pizza seasoning!) if you’re serving the squash with spaghetti sauce.
 If you’re making this as a flavorful side for chicken or fish, you might want to try adding a little fresh dill.
 Chives are great too!

 Recipe Variations